What is External Analysis?

 3. Bargaining power of buyers

-It measures how much power consumers have in determining the prevailing price in a market.
-Buyers’ bargaining power is high when buyers are large and concentrated and buyers’ price sensitivity is high when there are many industry competitors and substitutes.
+This measures how much power consumers have in determining the prevailing price in a market.
+Buyers’ bargaining power is high when buyers are large and concentrated, and buyers’ price sensitivity is high when there are many industry competitors and substitutes.

 4. Bargaining power of suppliers